2022–23 Women's FA Cup: Fourth round proper

 16 matches were played in the fourth round proper on 29 January 2023, made up of the 20 winning teams from the third round proper and including the introduction of 12 teams from the first-tier Women's Super League.
 The fourth round proper was the final round to introduce new teams.
 The fourth round draw took place on 12 December 2022.

 Fifth round proper

 Eight matches were played in the fifth round proper on 26 February 2023, made up of the 16 winning teams from the fourth round proper.
 The fifth round draw took place on 30 January 2023.

 Quarter-finals

 Four matches were played in the quarter-finals on 19 March 2023, made up of the eight winning teams from the fifth round proper.
 The draw was made on 27 February 2023.

 Semi-finals

-Two matches will be played in the semi-finals on 16 April 2023, made up of the four winning teams from the quarter-finals.
+Two matches were played in the semi-finals on 15 and 16 April 2023, made up of the four winning teams from the quarter-finals.

 Final

-The final will be played at Wembley Stadium on Sunday 14 May 2023.
+The final was played at Wembley Stadium on Sunday 14 May 2023.